spectrocloud/librarium/content/docs/05-workspace/1-adding-a-new-workspace.md

 ## 2. Associate Clusters

-  * Select the Cluster(s) to be added to the Workspace.
+  * Select the cluster(s) to be added to the workspace.
 (See [ New Clusters](/clusters/new-clusters) to learn how to add a new Cluster.)
-Palette clusters, as well as brownfield clusters, can be added to your Workspace.
+Palette clusters, as well as brownfield clusters, can be added to your workspace.

   * Configure the Cluster Role Binding (optional).
-Role bindings can be created on all Workspace clusters.
+Role bindings can be created on all workspace clusters.
     - As step 2 of the new Workspace creation, select **Add Cluster Role Binding**.
     - Provide the name of the role for which the cluster role binding needs to be created.
 The role should be pre-existing or an in-built system role.
 Palette does not create cluster roles.
     - Subjects for the cluster role binding can be groups, users, or service accounts.